uhuohuy/GazPNE2/README.md

 > python -u main.py --input=4 --input_file=data/test.txt

+To execute below command in case of a jave error.

 > spack load openjdk@11.0.8_10

-To execute the above command in case of a jave error.

 Test your own data: Set <*input*> to 0 and set <*input_file*> to the path of your data.
 It is a .txt file with each line corresponding to a tweet message.

 Test our manually annotated data (3000 tweets): Set <*input*> to 2.